 Christmas.
 We all know it won't be quite the same this year.
 Fewer, smaller parties, separated from friends and loved ones and as lively as dropped pine needles.

 But don't despair yet.
-One essential part of celebrating Christmas remains the same and that's the Christmas songs whether they're carols, pop classics or simply personal quirky favourites.
+One essential part of celebrating Christmas remains the same, and that's the Christmas songs whether they're carols, pop classics or simply personal quirky favourites.

-To save you reading on when that last handful of After Eight mints are calling your name from the sweet box, I'm proud to present the first, the ultimate Pop In the Real World Christmas Crackers Spotify playlist.
+To save you reading on when that last handful of After Eight mints is calling your name from the sweet box, I'm proud to present the first, the ultimate Pop In the Real World Christmas Crackers Spotify playlist.